A Branch-and-Cut Algorithm for the Optimal Design of Parking Lots with One-way and Two-way Lanes: One-way parking lot configuration

 Similar to the two-way case, adding \eqref{eq:flow_dash_origin_singlelane} for all $(i,j) \in \validdriveset \setminus \exitset$ and comparing it with \eqref{eq:flowdashdest_singlelane} implies $\flowvardash{i}{j}{\exitx}{\exity} = 0~ \forall~(i,j) \in \gridinvadjset{\exitx}{\exity}$.
 Since the two-commodity flows can be either zero or positive on any arc, $\flowvar{i}{j}{\exitx}{\exity} = 0~\forall ~(i,j) \in \gridinvadjset{\exitx}{\exity}$ and $\flowvardash{\entrancex}{\entrancey}{i}{j} = 0~\forall~(i,j) \in \gridadjset{\entrancex}{\entrancey}$.
 In other words, there are no outgoing flows from the entrance and no incoming flows to the exit.
 The complete formulation for the one-way driveway case can thus be written as follows.
 Figure \ref{fig:optimal singlelane} illustrates an optimal solution for this formulation.

-Notice that while the lot appears navigable by vehicles of dimensions $\parkwidth =2$ and $\parklength=3$, the orientation of the direction variables at few locations, e.g., at cells (8,9), (8,10), (9,9), and (9,10), would force sharp turns that are impossible (unless the problem setting involves multiple smaller vehicles packed within each field or robots in a warehouse that can slide laterally).
-Turning can also be an issue in two-way parking layouts produced by the optimization models in Section \ref{sec:MIP} since the lanes are not clearly delimitated.
-We try to address these concerns in a generic manner through additional constraints in \ref{sec:appendix} for both two-way and one-way lanes.
-However, for the rest of the paper, we ignore the issues associated with turning since we focus on the R2 resolution \citep{stephan2021layout} with $\parkwidth = 1$, $\parklength=2$, and $\drivewidth=2$ for two-way lanes and $\drivewidth=1$ for the one-way case where such concerns are less pronounced.
+Notice that while the lot appears navigable by vehicles of dimensions $\parkwidth =2$ and $\parklength=3$, the orientation of the direction variables at few locations, e.g., at cells (8,9), (8,10), (9,9), and (9,10), would force sharp turns that are impossible to execute (unless the problem setting involves multiple smaller vehicles packed within each field or robots in a warehouse that can slide laterally).
+Turning can also be an issue in two-way parking layouts generated by the optimization models in Section \ref{sec:MIP}, as the lanes are not clearly delineated.
+We try to address these concerns in a general manner through additional constraints in \ref{sec:practical_considerations} for both two-way and one-way lanes.
+However, for the rest of the paper, we ignore the issues associated with turning since we focus on the R2 resolution \citep{stephan2021layout} with $\parkwidth = 1$, $\parklength=2$, and $\drivewidth=2$ for two-way lanes and $\drivewidth=1$ for the one-way case, where such concerns are less pronounced.